teodc/barge/readme.md

 > ⚠️ Work in progress

-Barge provides you a dockerized environment to run your PHP application.
+Barge provides you with dockerized environment to run your Laravel application.

 ## Requirements